TAJIKISTAN: Religious freedom survey, December 2020

 Mosque-goers are closely monitored, including with surveillance cameras in mosques.
 In July 2015 an Interior Ministry Colonel in Dushanbe warned mosque-goers during Friday prayers not to leave early, which he claimed was a sign of adhering to non-Hanafi Islam.
 Notices at the entrances of mosques around the country warn that attendees can pray only according to Hanafi rules.
 Interior Minister Ramazon Rahimzoda told a Ministry round table on 3 March 2016 that groups of young activists will work in mosques as volunteers and, in cooperation with state agencies, will help catch "extremists", as well as those who do not pray according to Hanafi rules.

 Tajikistan penalises people for their ideas, not their actions.
-On 8 December 2014, the Supreme Court reinforced a 2009 ban on Salafi Muslims.
+On 8 December 2014, the Supreme Court reinforced a 2009 ban on Salafi Muslims - even though in 2009 an official admitted to Forum 18 that adherents of this school of thought had committed no crimes.
 Court Deputy Chair Makhmudjon Ashurov refused to state how the regime will identify a person as a Salafi.
 SCRA Deputy Head Mavlon Mukhtarov claimed to Forum 18 that Salafis are "extremist" because they "attend Tajik Sunni mosques and pray differently, and they also argue with Mosque attendees about the teachings of Islam".
+No provision of the law bans praying differently.

 On 13 April 2015 the SCRA imposed more restrictions on the haj pilgrimage to Mecca, banning under-35s from participating.
 From 2009 there has been a ban on people younger than 16 and older than 80 taking part.
 The SCRA claims that the under-35s ban is due to renovation works at Mecca, but Saudi Arabia's Embassy in Dushanbe would not confirm this to Forum 18.